The KEEN Seek marks the brand’s first real entry into trail running, and they’ve gone all in.

 The KEEN Seek is one of the most enjoyable hybrid trainers I’ve tested this year.
 Although on the pricier side for this category (priced at $185), it's well worth it.

-Tt's probably one of the most underrated road to trail running shoes too; hopefully my review can changes this, as more people need these on their feet.
+Tt's probably one of the most underrated trail running shoes too; hopefully my review can changes this, as more people need these on their feet.

 It’s stable, breathable, and durable, yet feels smooth and light underfoot with comfort that's up there with the most comfortable trail shoes right now.